lipeeeee/ML_Portfolio/README.md

 I started this repository to <b>document</b> my progress and to <b>showcase</b> the skills I have learned.

+## Notes

+The notes directory is organized into courses that I took:
+  - DeepLearning.AI - Deep Learning Specialization
+  - HuggingFace - Deep RL Course

 ## Other Repo's

 You can find some more deep learning models I made on my [hugging face account](https://huggingface.co/lipee).